This Just In: A new metaphor for white paper mashups

 His take is based on the four different types of human blood:

-• Type O, the universal recipient that accepts any other type
+• Type O, the universal donor that almost everyone can accept

 • Type A and Type B that can’t mix